 Where do I get a withdrawal, subsitution, late add form, etc.?

-- Where can I find prerequisite information for PT programs?
+Where can I find prerequisite information for PT and OT programs?

 2. I'm having a hard time getting into KIN 250, where can I take an equivalent of KIN 250: Intro to Kinesiology?

-We have compiled a list of colleges that offer a course the department accepts as a KIN 250 subsititute here.
+We have compiled a list of colleges that offer a KIN 250 equivalent course here.

 First, read up on the College of Health and Social Sciences withdrawal policy here.
 Fill out your withdrawal form, then have your instructor, and Dr. Lee sign it.
 Bring the form to the Kinesiology Department ofice in Gym 101.
 We will make you a copy for your files and for ours.
 Take the form to HSS 239 for final review and signature by the Associate Dean.

 We have hard copies of the forms in Gym 101, but for your convenience we have them in digital format here.